saeghe/test-runner-documentations/getting-started.md

-# Saeghe Test Runner Package
+# Test Runner Package

 ## Introduction

-Saeghe Test Runner Package is a simple solution to define and run tests for a PHP library.
+Test Runner Package is a simple solution to define and run tests for a PHP library.

 ## Installation

-You can simply install this package using Saeghe by running the following command:
+You can simply install this package by running the following command:

 ```shell
 saeghe add git@github.com:saeghe/test-runner.git